successaje/30DaysWithRust/README.md

 # 30DaysWithRust
-A 30days challenge to code in Rust
+A 30days challenge to code in Rust on twitter